 After the independence of the Republic of Armenia, the park was renamed “Lover’s Park”.
 The name came from Demirjian St. which had the name “Lover’s street” because it was a lovely spot for couples.
 In 1981 the Marshal Baghramian metro station was constructed in the ground of the park.

 In 2007 the park was reconstructed within the framework of the Boghossian Gardens Project.
 The project of reconstruction started in 2006 and it was designed by Pierre Rambach, who was a well-known landscape Architect from Switzerland.
 Due to the author, the garden doesn’t have a look of traditional parks.
 As they called heaven of nature in an urbanized city.

 Lover’s Park has an area of 1.6 ha.
 In the eastern part of the park is an artificial lake with two islands.
-One of the islands is used as a stage the amphitheater opposite the lake with 200 seats.
-In the second stage are also 200 seats.
+One of the islands, opposite the lake, is used as a stage of an amphitheater with 200 seats.
+There are also 200 seats in the second stage.
 There are also two waterfalls in the park cascading into rivulets and flowing into the lake.

 The park also has a café called Achajour with a nice look to the garden.
-As was mentioned above this park doesn’t look any garden of Yerevan.
+As was mentioned above this park doesn’t have anything common with any garden of Yerevan.
 One of the differences is that there are no steps in the park which makes easy access to wheelchairs.
 And there is also a public toilet which includes special cubicle.

 Lover’s park has unique lighting throughout the park which highlights stone compositions and sculptures.
 Among the sculptures of the park is the statue of Gevorg Emin who was a famous Armenian poet, the architect is Ashot Aramyan, “Armenuhi” architect of which is Hripsime Simonyan and Le Coeur d'obsidienne (Obsidian Heart) by Jean-Michel Othoniel.